 Investors entering the space need to be sure there is enough demand from cash-rich, minimalist travelers.
 Market research is key to understanding what visitors to an area value, Guichardo says.

-Developers should also be cautious of focusing too squarely on Millennials, Guichardo says.
-While they “make up a considerable proportion of the lodging demand and are known for prioritizing experiences,” Millennials too are pairing off and having families.
+Developers should also be cautious of focusing too squarely on millennials, Guichardo says.
+While they “make up a considerable proportion of the lodging demand and are known for prioritizing experiences.”
+Millennials are also pairing off and having families.
 This may lead many to seek a more conventional hospitality experience.